^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Blastomycosis is a group of chronic non-contagious diseases related to deep mycoses, affecting the skin, bones, mucous membranes and internal organs.
-The disease was called Gilchrist syndrome, named after the American dermatologist T. Gilchrist (1862-1927), who first described it; this form of the disease, characterized by the defeat of the lungs and skin, was also called "North American blastomycosis."
+Blastomycosis is a group of chronic non-contagious diseases related to deep mycoses affecting the skin, bones, mucous membranes and internal organs.
+The disease was named Gilchrist syndrome, after the American dermatologist T. Gilchrist (1862-1927), who first described it; this form of the disease, characterized by lung and skin lesions, was also called "North American blastomycosis".

-Blastomycosis of the larynx is caused by yeast and yeast-like fungi, in particular, with regard to Gilchrist's disease, - Vlastomyces dermatidis or Monilia sacharomyecs criptococcus.
+Blastomycosis of the larynx is caused by yeast and yeast-like fungi, in particular, as concerns Gilchrist's disease, by Blastomyces dermatidis or Monilia sacharomyecs cryptococcus.

-The reservoir of pathogens of blastomycosis is the soil.
-Infection occurs usually by inhaling fungus spores with dust.
-Mostly sick people working in agriculture.
+The reservoir of blastomycosis pathogens is soil.
+Infection usually occurs when inhaling fungal spores with dust.
+People working in agriculture are mostly affected.

-Blastomycosis of the larynx begins with the appearance of small round red papules, mainly on open parts: the face, hands, forearms, etc. Part of the papules soon turn into pustules, opening with the release of purulent bloody liquid and the subsequent formation of crusts.
-As a result of slow peripheral growth and the coalescence of the elements of the rash, more or less large infiltrated, less painful ulcers with scalloped, raised, steeply cutting edges towards the center are formed.
-In the center of the hearth there is healing with the formation of a scar, closer to the periphery develop papillary and verrucose proliferations, covered with serous-purulent discharge.
-The skin around the hearth is often dark purple; in this zone you can see miliary pustules.
+Blastomycosis of the larynx begins with the appearance of small round red papules mainly on exposed parts: face, hands, forearms, etc. Some of the papules soon turn into pustules, which open with the release of purulent-bloody fluid and subsequent formation of crusts.
+As a result of slow peripheral growth and fusion of the elements of the rash, more or less large infiltrated, slightly painful ulcers with scalloped, raised edges that break off abruptly towards the center are formed.
+In the center of the lesion, healing occurs with the formation of a scar, closer to the periphery, papillary and warty growths develop, covered with serous-purulent discharge.
+The skin around the lesion is often dark purple; miliary pustules can be seen in this area.

-When the larynx is ill, patients usually present the same complaints as with sporotrichosis of the larynx, but these symptoms of the laryngeal blastomycosis are rarely taken into account due to the general severe condition with concurrent blastomycosis of the lungs.
+In case of laryngeal disease, patients usually present the same complaints as in case of laryngeal sporotrichosis, however, these symptoms of laryngeal blastomycosis are rarely taken into account due to the general severe condition with simultaneously occurring pulmonary blastomycosis.

 Diagnosis of laryngeal blastomycosis

-Diagnosis of the blastomycosis of the larynx is carried out in the same way as in sporotrichosis of the larynx.
-When laryngoscopy at the beginning of the disease is determined by a dark-red swelling in the epiglottis, cherpalonadgortan folds and other areas of the mucous membrane of the larynx.
-Soon on this swelling appear small nodules of a yellowish color, transforming into pustules containing a purulent-bloody liquid.
-These pustules are scarred, and in their place in the chronic course of the disease there are new ones.
+Diagnosis of blastomycosis of the larynx is the same as for sporotrichosis of the larynx.
+During laryngoscopy at the onset of the disease, a dark-red swelling is determined in the area of the epiglottis, aryepiglottic folds and other areas of the mucous membrane of the larynx.
+Soon, small yellowish nodules appear on this swelling, transforming into pustules containing purulent-bloody fluid.
+These pustules scar, and in their place, if the disease progresses chronically, new ones appear.

 What do need to examine?